acroy/Quantum.jl/docs/docs.md

 	ket{T}(b,label::T) = Ket{b,T}(label)
 	bra{T}(b,label::T) = Bra{b,T}(label)

-The above definition allows for each state to store a basis identifier as a type parameter, as well as a label as a unique identifier within the basis it belongs to.
+The above definition allows for each state to store a basis identifier `b` as a type parameter, as well as a label that serves as a unique identifier within the basis it belongs to.
 Because the type of the label is parameterized, `Bra` and `Ket` objects are as compact as the object that serves as their label!

 __Examples__